wikixen/GainsGraphed-Site/README.md

 The web version of GainsGraphed, a workout & calorie tracking app.

-Made with React, TypeScript, & Go.
+Made with React & TypeScript.